schweigert/lychee/README.md

-# lychee
+# 🍒 Lychee

-🍒 A lightweight web framework for building distributed applications
+A lightweight web framework for building distributed applications.